My name is Roger Burnley, and on this page I'm going to show you how to sing better... much better than you're able to sing right now.

 It can take some patience to do this perfectly.

 It's really about putting in the work.
-But over time singing will become a lot easier because of this work.
+But over time your singing voice will become much better because of this work.

 Another important point is that as you sing higher with this exercise you will ideally use less sound as you go higher.
 By that I mean you are backing off how much air you are using.

-Trying to force too much air through will do exactly what we are trying to avoid, which is engage those swallowing muscles.
+Trying to force too much air through will do exactly what we are trying to avoid, which is engage those swallowing muscles and create vocal strain.

 You'll find that your body will respond much better using less air as you go higher into your range.